-The Release Notes document provides information about enhancements and previously reported issues in the software that have been resolved for the current release.
+The Release Notes provide information about enhancements and previously reported issues in the software that have been resolved for the current release.

-It also provides, where applicable, information and comments about recently discovered issues that have not yet been resolved before the latest software release.
+This guide may also provide information about recently discovered issues that have not yet been resolved before the latest software release.